Ocean Theme Sensory Bin with Curly Moss

 Sensory bin ocean theme for toddler and preschoolers

-End of season sales are often a great time to buy supplies for your kids crafts and activities.
 I bought this curly moss in a craft store for less than a dollar.
 It was a great buy and the inspiration for this craft.
 It is light and springy with a rough texture, making it perfect for a kids sensory bin.
+The closest thing I could find online was the super moss raffia.

-If this type of curly moss is unavailable, you could use raffia to resemble the curly moss, or cut up a stiff paper in thin strips.
+You could also cut stiff paper in thin strips like we did for this harvest theme sensory bin.
 Crumple several strips together in your hands to form the moss.
-This is a fun strengthening activity for kids fingers and hands.
+This is a fun activity for strengthening kids fingers and hands.

 Artificial seaweed in a plastic bin for kids sensory play